kenshin54/aws-simple-mfa/README.md

     aws_secret_access_key = skid
     mfa_serial = my_mfa_serial

 If you want to use the temporary session in other scenarios such as project development, aws-simple-mfa will generate a tmp config file for you.
-The default location is `~/.aws/simple_mfa_tmp_config`, you can update the AWS_CONFIG_FILE and AWS_PROFILE environment variables accordingly.
+The default location is `~/.aws/simple_mfa_tmp_credentials`, you can update the AWS_SHARED_CREDENTIALS_FILE and AWS_PROFILE environment variables accordingly.
 You can also customize the tmp config file in your profile like this:

     [profile test]
     region = us-west-2